Course Outline

 Ethical

-5 Critically examine your understanding of the diversity within families and subgroups including multiculturalism, gender, age and a variety of family forms in their social context.
+5 Critically examine your understanding of the diversity within families and subgroups including multiculturalism, gender, age and a variety of family forms in their social context with the aim of increasing health and wellbeing of populations served by counsellors.
 Knowledgeable

 Creative and critical thinker